Compute Infrastructure for ML Workloads

 nvidia-smi -pm 1

 nvidia-smi also sets the operating envelope — clocks, power cap, and on A100/H100/H200 whether the GPU is treated as one device or partitioned.
-MIG (Multi-Instance GPU) slices one A100/H100 into up to seven hardware-isolated instances, each with its own SMs, L2, and HBM channels.
-Strict isolation for multi-tenant sharing:
+MIG (Multi-Instance GPU) slices one A100/H100 into up to seven hardware-isolated instances, each with its own streaming multiprocessors (SMs — the GPU compute units), L2 cache partition, and dedicated HBM memory channels.
+This provides strict fault isolation for multi-tenant sharing — one instance’s error cannot crash another:

 1